 Has there ever been a badder boy than Charlie Sheen?
 Trick question!
 Yes, but only one: His own alter ego, Charlie Harper.

-According to my dad, who is the only person I know in real life to have ever actually watched "Two and a Half Men," Harper is was "a man child who lacked touch with reality.
+According to dads, the only people to have ever actually watched Two and a Half Men, Harper is was "a man child who lacked touch with reality.
 He was into younger women, like a male cougar.
 But he was cool! ...Did I already say sexual predator?"
 A playboy millionaire with too much of everything (money, time, self-esteem), Harper partied hard up until his final moments, when he fell in front of a train in Paris – or was pushed by a woman he had toyed with for years.
 It was only a matter of time.

 The Real Charlie Sheen